China steelmaker, miners cut output as slowdown bites

 Baosteel's first-half profit more than halved, excluding one-offs, and the company has forecast that steel prices will remain under pressure this year.

-(Additional reporting by David Stanway in DALIAN; Samuel Shen in SHANGHAI; Writing by Manolo Serapio Jr.; Editing by Ian Geoghegan and David Stamp)
+(Additional reporting by Samuel Shen in SHANGHAI and David Stanway in DALIAN; Writing by Manolo Serapio Jr.; Editing by Ed Davies and Ian Geoghegan)